Erik Deutsch: 2010s

 In 2011 Deutsch collaborated with long-time associate Shooter Jennings for two records, Family Man and The Other Life.
 Inevitably other similar collaborations ensued including work with Rosanne Cash, John Leventhal, Shelby Lynne, Allison Moorer, Norah Jones, Bob DiPiero and Jim Campilongo.

 2012 marked the release of Deutsch’s third release as a leader, Demonio Teclado revealing a new psychedelic soul jazz sound.

 In 2014, Deutsch released Outlaw Jazz a critically acclaimed record fusing his brand of jazz with elements of country.

 In 2016, Deutsch joined Colorado based jam band Leftover Salmon.
 His four-year stint as a full-time member included over 400 shows and the release of three records.

 Deutsch released his first solo piano album Creatures in 2016.
 Downbeat Magazine critic Allan Drouot wrote, "Deutsch's pieces are imbued with the same mournfulness and simplicity that inhabits Satie's piano music."

 In 2018 Deutsch released another large group project entitled Falling Flowers.

 2020s and Mexico

 Since 2015, Deutsch has hosted a weekly bi-lingual radio show called the Sounds of Brooklyn and Beyond with co-host Sara Valenzuela.
 The program airs on Jalisco Radio in Guadalajara, Puerto Vallarta, and Ciudad Guzman and is available as a podcast on iTunes and Spotify.

 In 2019 Deutsch relocated to Colonia Roma Norte in Mexico City.

 In 2020, Deutsch joined The Chicks (formerly Dixie Chicks) as the full-time touring keyboardist.
 Deutsch released Live at LunÁticoand an improvised solo 7” LP on Piquinique Recordings entitled Chrysanthemum as well as a new project with banjoist Andy Thorn entitled Tangled Sea.

-In August of 2022, he replaced Joel Robinow in The Black Crowes.
+In August 2022, he replaced Joel Robinow in The Black Crowes.